Careers Education, Information, Advice and Guidance

 The Careers Service in school is provided by Head of Careers, Mrs Sarah Beeton, and is supported by Mrs Georgina Blackburn, an independent Careers Adviser

 Where to find us

-In the Careers office at the bottom of the maths block.
+In the Careers office in the maths block next to the hall.

-Any student is welcome to drop by during break times and lunchtime or to email appointment requests to email@example.com
+Any student is welcome to drop by during break times or to email appointment requests to email@example.com

 One to one guidance appointments are available during the school day and, wherever possible, are arranged in free periods for sixth form students and by agreement with teaching staff in KS3 and KS4.